OceaneCsn/integrative_GRN_N_induction/README.md

 **Arguments:**

-+  `counts` Expression matrix (genes in rownames, conditions in columns)
++  `counts` Expression matrix (genes in rownames, conditions/samples in columns)
 +  `genes` Vector of genes (must be present in the rownames of counts) to be used in GRN inference as target genes
 +  `tfs` vector of genes (must be present in the rownames of counts) that are transcriptional regulators to be used as predictors in the regressions for GRN inference
 +  `prior_matrix` Prior matrix Pi, a score (*e.g* 0, 0.5, 1) for each TF-target interaction.
 Can contain NAs for pairs that do not have a prior value available.
 NAs will be turned into neutral priors of 1/2.
 +  `model` "linear" or "non-linear": the type of regression that must be performed. "linear"" is for weightedLASSO, "non-linear" is for weightedRF.
-+  `nrep` Number of repetitions of each regression model at each alpha value, to estimate the MSE mean and dispersion on the true and null datasets.
++  `nrep` Number of repetitions of each regression model at each $\alpha$ value, to estimate the MSE mean and dispersion on the true and null datasets.
 Must be large enough (*e.g* 100 by default).
 +  `nCores` Number of cores for multithreading.
 (Not supported on Windows)
 +  `quiet` Removing prints of individual model estimation times?
-+  `ALPHAS` Set of alpha values to be explored.
++  `ALPHAS` Set of $\alpha$ values to be explored.
 Default/recommended value: from 0 to 1 with a step of 0.1.
 +  `S` Number of bootstrapped samples for robust regression models estimation.
 If NULL (default), it is automatically set as in the article depending on the chosen regression model (2000 for weightedRF or 500 for weightedLASSO).

 **Output**

 It returns a list containing:

-+ `mats`: the list of importance matrices for each alpha value and each replicate, on the true and shuffled datasets
++ `mats`: the list of importance matrices for each $\alpha$ value and each replicate, on the true and shuffled datasets
-+ `mse`: the MSE values for each gene, alpha value and replicate on the true and shuffled datasets
++ `mse`: the normalized MSE values for each gene, $\alpha$ value and replicate on the true and shuffled datasets
-+ `edges`: the list of inferred edges for each alpha value, replicate, and three densities on the true and shuffled datasets
++ `edges`: the list of inferred edges for each $\alpha$ value, replicate, and three densities on the true and shuffled datasets
 + `alphas_opt`: the list of optimal alpha values per gene.
-+ `diogene`: the importance matrix of the gene-specific models with optimal alpha.
-It can be used as is, or pruned to a sparse GRN using the functions `weightedLASSO_network` or `weightedRF_network`, depending on the chisen model.
++ `diogene`: the importance matrix of the gene-specific GRN with optimal alpha.
+It can be used as is (fully connected GRN), or pruned to a sparse GRN using the functions `weightedLASSO_network` or `weightedRF_network`, depending on the chosen model.

 A reproducible example on a handful of genes in our demonstration dataset is provided in the notebook `DIOgene_tutorial.Rmd`.
-It furhter shows how the pruned the inferred importance matrix, and how to plot the optimal value of $\alpha$ for a given gene.
+It further shows how the prune the inferred importance matrix, and how to plot the optimal value of $\$\alpha$$ for a given gene.

 # Repository overview